 Although it is so nice to stay by the beach, I would recommend you stay close to downtown – particularly The Rocks and Circular Quay – as it is the best base to get around from.

-If you really want to splurge, I highly recommend the Four Seasons in Circular Quay or the Park Hyatt in the Rocks – they both have pools and are handy to trains, buses, and ferries.
+If you really want to splurge, I highly recommend the Four Seasons in Circular Quay or the Park Hyatt in the Rocks – they both have pools and are handy for trains, buses, and ferries.

 There are a number of hostels around Sydney but I have heard really good things about one in particular – the Sydney Harbour YHA Hostel in The Rocks.
 The location is perfection and there is even a harbor-view rooftop.

 A great way to get awesome accommodation practically for free is by housesitting, sign up to Trusted Housesitters through my link to get 25% off your membership fee.

 If you really want to be by the beach, go for Bondi – this has the best transport links of the beaches, with a train line nearby at Bondi Junction, as well as lots of buses.
 Stay at Wake Up!
-Bondi Beach which has great reviews and is right on the beach.
+Bondi Beach that has great reviews and is right on the beach.